 Welch Elementary School

-Welch Elementary School's student population of 292 students has declined by 9% over five school years.
+Welch Elementary School's student population of 292 students has stayed relatively flat over five school years.

 The teacher population of 22 teachers has stayed relatively flat over five school years.

 Welch Elementary School is ranked within the bottom 50% of all 638 schools in West Virginia (based off of combined math and reading proficiency testing data) for the 2018-19 school year.